isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 #### 5. Should travellers attend or perform their scheduled ARTs if they are unwell?

 Travellers who are feeling unwell, with symptoms such as fever, cough, or sore throat, should seek medical attention at their nearest <a href="https://flu.gowhere.gov.sg/" target="_blank">Swab and Send Home (SASH) clinic</a>.
 They should take private transport, taxi or private hire car to the SASH clinic, and return to their place of accommodation immediately after their test.
 Use of public transport is not allowed.
-They do not need to attend or perform their scheduled ART, but should remain contactable via their declared mobile number and email address.
+They do not need to attend or perform their scheduled ART on that day, but should remain contactable via their declared mobile number and email address.

 #### 6. What should travellers do if they test positive for COVID-19 on any of their ARTs?